-Over the next weeks and months, a wannabe autocrat would be elected president of these United States; anti-black, anti-immigrant, anti-LGBTQ+ sentiments and violence would see a sharp increase; the level of risk my son will endure as a Jewish person in an increasingly anti-Semitic America would begin to weigh heavy on my mind; strong evidence that a foreign and enemy power interfered with our democratic process would emerge; a man who claimed sovereignty over the bodies of women he did not know would be inaugurated as our 45th president; those of us who objected to this dangerous new world order would be told to sit down and shut up; a brand new pregnancy our little family had been quietly and lovingly nurturing would fail, and before we had even begun to recover, we would lose another.
+A racist, sexist autocrat was elected president of these United States, and over the next weeks and months, anti-black, anti-immigrant, anti-LGBTQ+ sentiments and violence would see a sharp increase; the level of risk my son will endure as a Jewish person in an increasingly anti-Semitic America would begin to weigh heavy on my mind; strong evidence that a foreign and enemy power interfered with our democratic process would emerge; those of us who objected to this dangerous new world order would be told to sit down and shut up; a brand new pregnancy our little family had been quietly and lovingly nurturing would fail, and before we had even begun to recover, we would lose another.

 So, of course, I wanted to write a love letter to my son about how he is our hope for a brighter future, but shit felt fucking bleak, man.
 The blessing of my child’s good health and relative safety was small comfort as I sat with my relentless heartache over Black mothers who teach their sons and daughters to de-escalate encounters with grown adult police and then send those babies out in the world not knowing whether they’ll come back.
 Tucking Moses in every night felt like an unearned privilege as I worried about undocumented and immigrant families who wake each day with the anxiety they might not go to sleep under the same roof that night.
 Even the profound sadness we experienced over the loss of our pregnancies — which were tended to and cared for safely and affordably by our elite medical team and superb health insurance — felt at odds with our neighbors’ experiences, as a houseless mother sheltering not far from where we live grieved her newborn who came into this world fighting the elements of Portland’s harsh winter, and left it soon after.